 In 2001, Jon graduated Cum Laude from Emory University with concentrations in Political Science and Economics.
 He is an active member of the Church in Atlanta where he serves in the Service Office.
 Jon and his wife Sarah live in Atlanta, Georgia, with their three children - Samuel, Anna, and David.

 Stefan Robichaux oversees the execution of D&G Development Group’s ground-up projects.
-He shepherds the entire process through all aspects of design, construction, tenant coordination, stabilization, and disposition.
+He shepherds the entire process through all aspects of entitlements, design, permitting, construction, tenant coordination, stabilization, and disposition.

 Stefan brings over a decade of commercial construction management to the group.
 Prior to joining the development world, he entered the industry as an apprentice ironworker and worked his way into up into the role of a trade superintendent on complex high-rise concrete frames.
 This journey was fueled by a passion for professional challenges, a personal dedication to each team and project, and high-octane caffeinated beverages.

 In his current role at D&G Development Group, Stefan has managed projects with combined commercial tenant deliveries of 150,000 square feet throughout the Southeast and 100,000 square feet of luxury townhomes throughout the Atlanta Metro.

 Stefan holds an A.S. degree in Construction Management from Fullerton College (Fullerton, California), a General Building Contractor’s license in California and Georgia, a LEED certification, and a second-degree gray belt on the Big Green Egg.
 Additionally, his writing on mentorship within the industry has been featured in Engineering News-Record (ENR) magazine and highlighted by the National Center for Construction Education and Research (NCCER).